samarth1397/CausalEssentialism/README.md

 # CausalEssentialism

 ### About
 R-scripts which were used to compare the likelihood of various causal structures.
-This was part of my undergraduate thesis.
-This work was completed at the Computational Cognitive Science Laboratory, University of Melbourne.
+This work was completed at the Computational Cognitive Science Laboratory - University of Melbourne as part of my undergraduate thesis.

 ### Hypothesis and Motivation